Ramli bin Ibrahim: Career

 After returning to Malaysia in 1983, he established the Sutra Dance Theater in Kuala Lumpur.
 The theater focuses on the Malaysian art scene and strives to promote Malaysian art at the national and international level.
 It mainly associates itself with the Odissi dance which originated from the state of Odisha in India.
 In 2007, he established Yayasan Sutra in Malaysia.

 Awards

 Padma Shri

-He was awarded with the Padma Shri, one of the highest public honors for artists and others by the Government of India in 2018 for his contribution to Odissi as well as Bharadhanatyam during his over 40 years of involvement.
+He was awarded with the Padma Shri, one of the highest public honors for artists and others by the Government of India in 2018 for his contribution to Odissi as well as Bharathanatyam during his over 40 years of involvement.
 He received the honor at the Rashtrapati Bhavan from President Ram Nath Kovind while dressed in a black Baju Melayu and a songkok.
 In an interview with Bernama, he stated:

 The award is a boost to Sutra Foundation.
 There will be the responsibility of rising up to the expectation of people who think that this award brings automatic success.
 I hope the award will help to foster more bilateral cultural links between Malaysia and India.
 What is even more important is that our initiatives are not motivated by political or economic agendas but for the love of Indian arts.